julianaklulo/word-counter/README.md

 ### Running the application using Docker
-Use `docker-compose` to run the application and the database inside containers.
+Use `docker-compose` to run the application and a PostgreSQL database inside containers.

 Instructions:
 1. Move into the correct folder